ChaosSearch/chaos-aws-workshop/content/20_Discovery/22_chaosrefinery.md

 The last step is to name the *View* and select some options:

-- **Cacheable**: allows the platform to create memoryless caches of query results to improve response times.
+- **Cacheable**: when enabled is used for caching the results of queries.
+After an initial query is executed, results are cached for improved search results and experience.
 - **Case Insensitive**: by selecting Case insensitive users will now be able to search against terms regardless of case.
-- **Overwrite**: overwrite existing views
+- **Overwrite**:overwrite existing views.

+We suggest you enable both **Cacheable** and **Case Insensitive** options.

 Finally, click on **Create** to create the *View*.

 ![](/images/preparing/createviewfinal.jpg)

 {{% notice note %}}